 Knowing that experiences of loss, isolation and disconnection caused by the pandemic have exacerbated the everyday challenges many face, we ask, what could it mean for students if they had an opportunity to tell their story or speak out on an issue that they care about?
 And what if students could feel heard?

 The 2020-2021 academic year has been filled with many challenges.
-In response, we’ve prepared tools, resources and an "un-workshop" on April 27 (registration coming soon!) to help close the academic year by making your work lighter, deepen students’ learning and empowering students to speak, and be heard.
+In response, we’ve prepared tools, resources and an "un-workshop" on April 27 (register here!) to help close the academic year by making your work lighter, deepen students’ learning and empowering students to speak, and be heard.
 Watch to learn more!

 Welcome from Facing History and Ourselves & High Resolves!

 In this video, hear from Facing History and Ourselves and High Resolves about this “unworkshop” and the creative, student-centered culminating project.

 Videos for Change offers students tools and space to surface and explore issues that are important to them by creating 1 minute videos.
 Facing History adds a proven approach, tools and resources to help students raise and discuss important questions about identity, equity and justice in a brave, intentional and inclusive classroom environment.

 Hear how to use Facing History’s resources and teaching strategies to prepare students for Videos for Change.